vertical-knowledge/jsocrud/README.md

 Perform crud operations within a JavaScript object using a string representation of the path at which you wish perform operations.

 **This module wraps eval().
-While there is regex validation in place on paths and a few thought-through potential cases explicitly prevented and tested, passing untrusted strings as path arguments to the functions in this method is not recommended.**
+While there is regex validation in place on paths and a few potential exploits explicitly prevented, passing untrusted strings as path arguments to the functions in this module is not recommended.**

 View the [wiki](https://github.com/vertical-knowledge/jsocrud/wiki/JSOCRUD.API) for function documentation.